UCMJ Article 112a

 The maximum possible punishment for those convicted of an Article 108 violation varies depending upon the action and the monetary value of the item and damages.

-Selling or otherwise disposing of military property carries a maximum sentence of a bad-conduct discharge, forfeiture of all pay and allowances, and confinement for 1 year if the value was $1,000 or less.
-If the value was more than $1,000, the punishment increases to a dishonorable discharge, forfeiture of all pay and allowances, and confinement for 10 years.
+Selling or otherwise disposing of military property carries a maximum sentence of a bad-conduct discharge, forfeiture of all pay and allowances, and confinement for one year if the value was $1,000 or less.
+If the value was over $1,000, the punishment increases to a dishonorable discharge, forfeiture of all pay and allowances, and confinement for ten years.

-Through neglect damaging, destroying, or losing, or through neglect suffering to be lost, damaged, destroyed, sold, or wrongfully disposed of, military property carries a sentence of confinement for 6 months, and forfeiture of two-thirds pay per month for 6 months if the value or damage was determined to be $1,000 or less.
-If the value or damage exceeds $1,000 the punishment is increased to a bad conduct discharge, forfeiture of all pay and allowances, and confinement for 1 year.
+Through neglect damaging, destroying, or losing, or through neglect suffering to be lost, damaged, destroyed, sold, or wrongfully disposed of, the military property carries a sentence of confinement for six months.
+Forfeiture of two-thirds pay per month for six months if the value or damage was determined to be $1,000 or less.
+If the value or damage exceeds $1,000, the punishment is increased to a bad conduct discharge, forfeiture of all pay and allowances, and confinement for one year.

-Willfully damaging, destroying, or losing, or willfully suffering to be lost, damaged, destroyed, sold, or wrongfully disposed of, military property results in a maximum possible punishment of a bad-conduct discharge, forfeiture of all pay and allowances, and confinement for 1 year for a value or damage calculated to be $1,000 or less.
-If the value or damages exceed $1,000, the maximum possible punishment is increased to a dishonorable discharge, forfeiture of all pay and allowances, and confinement for 10 years.
+Willfully damaging, destroying, or losing, or consciously suffering to be lost, damaged, destroyed, sold, or wrongfully disposed of, military property results in the maximum possible punishment of a bad-conduct discharge, forfeiture of all pay and allowances, and confinement for one year for a value or damage calculated to be $1,000 or less.
+If the value or damages exceed $1,000, the maximum possible punishment is increased to a dishonorable discharge, forfeiture of all pay and allowances, and confinement for ten years.

 How do you defend against Article 108 Military Property of the United States – Loss, Damage, Destruction, or Wrongful Disposition charges?

-If you or someone you know is facing Article 108 charges for Military Property of the United States – Loss, Damage, Destruction, or Wrongful Disposition, you need to speak with a Military defense attorney right away.
+If you or someone you know is facing Article 108 charges for Military Property of the United States – Loss, Damage, Destruction, or Wrongful Disposition, you must speak with a Military defense attorney immediately.
 Please call Crisp and Associates Military at 888-347-1514 for a free consultation.